lyraxvincent/dailytrends/README.md

 -----

-This project is deployed on heroku on this [link.]("https://dtrends.herokuapp.com/")
+This project is deployed on heroku on this [link.](https://dtrends.herokuapp.com/)

-**NOTE:** There's no interface on the given linkas the project is a combination of python scripts without a web app.
+**NOTE:** There's no interface on the given link as the project is a combination of python scripts without a web app.